Understanding Your Mental Health: What Is Existential Depression?

-Depression can be a very serious condition, and many different types of depression exist.
+Depression can be a very serious mental health condition, and many different types of depression exist.
+In some cases, depressive symptoms can arise out of an inability to understand one’s purpose in life or place in the world.
 Understanding what existential depression is, despite its lack of formal recognition in the DSM-V, can be an important step forward to validate the experiences of condition survivors.
-Read on to learn more about what existential depression is, possible causes and supportive strategies.
+Read on to learn more about what existential depression is, possible causes, and supportive strategies.

 What is existential depression?

 Depression can be an experience that is unique to the individual.
 Although people who are living with depression may experience common ranges of symptoms, they may be receptive to different triggers and condition-related concerns at any given time.
-Depression can be addressed through a number of supportive strategies.
-However, many may find benefit from first identifying what they are experiencing—which very well may be existential depression.
+Depression can be addressed through several supportive strategies.
+However, many may find benefit from first identifying what they are experiencing, which very well may be existential depression.

 Additionally, existential depression can be very difficult to deal with if the person feels that life has no meaning whatsoever.
 If life is meaningless, then many may feel as if it can become difficult to muster the necessary energy to keep on going.